An S-100 68000 CPU Board.

 showing the monitors (current) menu options.

-Andrew's help we are now doing a second board that has circuitry
+decided to do a second board that has circuitry

 (similar to the 8086 board) that will allow the 68000 CPU board to run as a